David Asman Chronicles his Fascinating Career as a Prominent Journalist, and his Love for Cigars

 Jon Shakill: David, let’s start with how you got into journalism.
 Tell me about your background and how you got started in the field.

 David Asman: Certainly.
-Well Jon, initially I was a teacher in Chicago while also working towards my master’s degree in Teaching at Northwestern University.
+Well Jon, initially I was a teacher in Chicago while also working toward my master’s degree in teaching at Northwestern University.
 I also knew at the time that I wanted to be in journalism, not so much in television journalism, but as a writer.
 My father had been in TV news his whole life, first with CBS then with NBC.
 At that time, in the late 1970s and early 1980s, I wasn’t crazy about network news coverage.
 It just seemed too monotone, and frankly, there didn’t seem to be enough hard journalism in most of the news that was on TV.
-So I was focused on print, and I was getting my master’s degree in Teaching, hoping that I could do both— teach full time and do writing on the side.
+So I was focused on print, and I was getting my master’s degree in teaching, hoping that I could do both— teach full time and do writing on the side.
 When I realized that I was just short-changing my students, I decided to focus on journalism.
-At that time I was teaching Junior High in Chicago in a place called Cabrini-Green, which was an infamous housing project.
+At that time I was teaching junior high in Chicago in a place called Cabrini-Green, which was an infamous housing project.
 It was a tough environment that required full attention, but even if it had been a plush teaching job, I likely would have come to the same decision to focus on journalism.

 Jon Shakill: What happened after you left school to focus on journalism?

 The next thing I wanted to do was find a job in New York City.
-I got a job at the Manhattan Institute, which is still here today, mainly because of a guy named George Gilder, who was a writer there that I admired a lot.
+I got a job at the Manhattan Institute, which is still here today, mainly because of a guy named George Gilder, who was a writer there who I admired a lot.
 I stayed there for a couple of years and edited a magazine called Manhattan Report.
-After that I decided to really focus on writing, so I free-lanced for a couple years, until I was offered a job by a politician in Washington, DC.
-It was offered to me by a Senator from New Hampshire by the name of Gordon Humphrey, who asked me to be his press aide.
+After that I decided to really focus on writing, so I freelanced for a couple years, until I was offered a job by a politician in Washington, DC.
+It was offered to me by a senator from New Hampshire by the name of Gordon Humphrey, who asked me to be his press aide.

-Jon Shakill: A Senator offered you a job, but you decided to stick with journalism?
+Jon Shakill: A senator offered you a job, but you decided to stick with journalism?